Undergraduate Research Mentorship Program

 The Office of Undergraduate Research in collaboration with Office of Research and will provide funding and support for graduate students to mentor undergraduates in and creative endeavors.

 Current Program Application Timeline

-Applications are being solicited for the Summer 2022 Mentorship Program from undergraduate
+Applications will be accepted for the Academic Year Mentorship Program from undergraduate